Introduction

 WARNING

-This section provides a general overview of the Open Dig Reports (ODR) software.
+This section provides a general overview of the open dig reports (ODR) software.

 Stack used: MySQL, Nginx, Laravel, Vue, Pinia, Vue-Router, Vuetify, Vuelidate.